I live in the EU. Are you able to provide services to me?

 Are there any risks to the security of my assets?

-We have guarantees from our custodian that all assets held will continue to be secure and accessible after 2 January 2021.
+We have guarantees from our custodian that all assets held will continue to be secure and accessible after Brexit.

 What is the likely impact of Brexit on the financial services industry in the Channel Islands?

 Although closely connected to the UK, the Crown Dependencies of Guernsey and Jersey (“the Channel Islands”) are self-governing, are not subject to UK law and have never been part of the EU.
 Guernsey and Jersey’s financial services industries are not impacted by the UK’s membership of the EU.
-Certain aspects of EU legislation are adopted by the Channel Islands in order to comply with bilateral agreements in place between Guernsey and Jersey and member states of the EU, but this position will not change.
-As such, Brexit will have no direct effect on the financial services industry in the Channel Islands.
+Certain aspects of EU legislation are adopted by the Channel Islands in order to comply with bilateral agreements in place between Guernsey and Jersey and member states of the EU, but this position has not changed.
+As such, Brexit has had no direct effect on the financial services industry in the Channel Islands.

 What is the likely impact of Brexit on the financial services industry in the Isle of Man?